Calvert to Clifford ……. p.1

 2: Charlton died in Melbourne on 6 June 1976.
 His sons Michael (1927-) and Tony (1929-2012) also carved out long careers in the media.

 Image source: West Australian 1 Apr.
 (1947), 6.

 American singer/revue and burlesque lead actor.

 “Fashion-plate” entertainer Carlton Chase toured South Africa and the USA (with Ziegfield Follies) before joining the American Burlesque Company for its 1913-14 Australasian tour.
 After the company disbanded he toured the Fullers‘ circuit with troupes led by ex-American Burlesque Company members Paul Stanhope and Bert Le Blanc.
 Chase went back to America after the war, but returned to Australia in 1924.
-During the remainder of the 1920s he appeared in vaudeville and pantomimes, on radio and with various revue/revusical troupes (including the George Ward Co).
+During the remainder of the 1920s he appeared in vaudeville and pantomimes, on radio and with various revue/revusical troupes (including George Ward‘s company).
 His whereabouts after 1929 are unknown.

 (1881-1968) Tenor, revue producer, straight man, music teacher, composer, manager.

 After graduating from Adelaide’s Elder Conservatorium, Maurice Chenoweth toured Australasia with the Westminster Glee Club and performed with the Leidertaefel and Royal Philharmonic Societies, before turning to a career in vaudeville.
 He had long associations with Harry Clay and Fullers’ Theatres as both a performer and manager.
 Chenoweth also had a good deal of involvement in radio as a performer in variety programmes during the late-1920s/early-1930s.